-Rape and Domestic Violence: Rape, including marital rape, is a crime punishable by up to 20 years in prison.
+Rape and Domestic Violence: Rape of women and men, including marital rape, is a crime punishable by up to 20 years in prison.
 The law broadly covers all forms of domestic violence.
-Penalties for "mistreatment of a spouse" include two to six years' imprisonment; however, prosecutors frequently used a different article in domestic
+Penalties for "mistreatment of a spouse" include two to six years' imprisonment; however, prosecutors frequently used a different article in domestic violence cases ("simple offenses against physical integrity"), which carries a sentence of up to three years in prison.

 Failures to investigate or prosecute cases of alleged rape and sexual abuse were common.
-The PNTL's vulnerable persons units generally handled cases of domestic violence and sexual crimes, but they did not have enough staff to provide a significant presence in all areas of the country.
+The PNTL's vulnerable persons units were generally responsible for handling of domestic violence and sexual crimes but did not have enough staff to provide a significant presence in all areas.

 Nevertheless, the formal justice system addressed an increasing number of reported domestic and sexual abuse cases.
 According to the Office of the Prosecutor General, domestic violence offenses were the second-most commonly charged crimes in the criminal justice system, after simple assault.
 Prosecutors, however, routinely charged cases involving aggravated injury and use of deadly weapons as low-level simple assaults.
 Judicial observers also noted judges were lenient in sentencing in domestic violence cases.
 Several NGOs criticized the failure to issue protection orders and overreliance on suspended sentences, even in cases involving significant bodily harm.
-In July the Suai district court convicted a domestic violence defendant of a simple offense against physical integrity based on the charge that the man used a piece of firewood to hit a woman in the back four times and kicked her twice in the stomach.
-The public defender requested a lenient penalty, arguing the man had reconciled with the woman and had not hit her again.
-The court sentenced him to five months in prison, suspended for one year, so that unless police were notified within a year that he again assaulted the woman, he would serve no prison time.
-Lacking information about such sentences, communities see only the return home of such offenders.